menu

 Demographics

-In terms of college education, Harbor Beach is nearly on par with the US average for all cities of 21.84%: 18.41% of adults 25 and older in Harbor Beach have a bachelor's degree or advanced degree.
+The percentage of adults in Harbor Beach who are college-educated is close to the national average for all communities of 21.84%: 18.41% of the adults in Harbor Beach have a bachelor's degree or advanced degree.

 The people who call Harbor Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harbor Beach residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Harbor Beach include German, English, Polish, Irish, and Italian.